paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 {% render 'photos' with figures.9
   caption: 'Channel ident for Tyne Tees Television.
 (ITV Network/English Markell Pockett, 1989)'
   columns: 4
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.10a
   caption: 'The generic ITV logo, shown alongside variations for sport, drama and children’s programming.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.10b
   caption: 'Regional logo variations, shown here for Border, London Weekend Television, Thames Television and Yorkshire Television.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 With both Channel 4 and ITV having modern idents, the BBC’s two channels were starting to look outdated and dull.
 The BBC has a special place in broadcasting, as it does in the nations cultural fabric (sometimes affectionately referred to as ‘Auntie’ Beeb).